ivario123/dissarmv7/README.md

 ## Limitations

-This project does not load binaries, nor does it generate a textual representation of the assembly, this is outside of the scope for the project.
+This project does not load binaries, nor does it generate a textual representation of the assembly, this is outside of the scope of the project.
-And for things that require textual representations of the program we refer the user to projects like [Capstone](https://github.com/capstone-engine/capstone) which provide a more complete experience.
+And for things that require textual representations of the program, we refer the user to projects like [Capstone](https://github.com/capstone-engine/capstone) which provide a more complete experience.

 ## Contributing